jgscott/ECO394D/slides/09_intro_asymptotic_theory/09_intro_asymptotic_theory.md

 But...
 =======

-I cannot promise that everyone you encounter will be so gosh darn sensible.
+I cannot promise that everyone you encounter will be so sensible.
 - journal editors...
 - peer reviewers...
 - econometrics teachers...